Clinical-Language-Cognition-Lab/SONIVA_PAPER/acoustic_classification/README_acoustic.md

-# Acoustic Classification – SONIVA Project
+# Acoustic Features – SONIVA

 This folder contains the acoustic feature set used for the classification of aphasic vs. control speech segments in the SONIVA dataset.